-go here Astrologically A.J has http://changtengyuan.com/?q=buy-generic-viagra-cheap-online Mercury opposite Jupiter, but in fact, he also has a t-square involving Mercury-Jupiter-Neptune.
-So, there you go, and maybe the interpretation of Mercury-Jupiter (below) is not such an EXAGGERATION after all.
+Astrologically, A.J has Mercury opposite Jupiter.
+Maybe the interpretation of Mercury-Jupiter (below) is not such an EXAGGERATION after all.
 As well as being informative the book is really #humourous and an enjoyable read.

 The Jupiterian quest for more information and to be the smartest (mercury) may have been satisfied, but then Jupiter can never be fully satisfied.

-see url Mercury conjunct, square or opposite Jupiter shows an enthusiastic mind, with a large appetite for knowledge, and it can sometimes reflect the restless mind with a quite the collection of books.
+Mercury conjunct, square or opposite Jupiter shows an enthusiastic mind, with a large appetite for knowledge, and it can sometimes reflect the restless mind with a quite the collection of books.
 Areas of interest may be in philosophy, religion, public relations, publicity, journalism, travel, publishing, law and justice.
 Anything that expands the mind is often pursued and usually the bigger the better.
 According to Sue Tompkins these people can sometimes be found “embarking on 50 major studies at one time.
-“Well, maybe not fifty, but a quite a few.
+“Well, maybe not fifty, but quite a few.
 That Jupiter statement illustrates a Mercury-Jupiter failing, the tendency to exaggerate!”
 Exaggeration or not those with this aspect seek, like Zeus, to have as many conquests as possible, but not in the sexual sense, more in the world of knowledge, communication and breadth of understanding.
-Mercury-Jupiter Aspects
+By The Astrology Place

 Apart from the sheer pleasure of scaling a major intellectual mountain, Jacobs figured reading the encyclopedia from beginning to end would fill some gaps in his formal education and greatly increase his “quirkiness factor.”
 Reading alphabetically through whole topics he never knew existed meant he’d accumulate huge quantities of trivia to insert into conversations with unsuspecting victims.
 As his wife shunned him and cocktail party guests edged away, Jacobs started testing his knowledge in a hilarious series of humiliating adventures: hobnobbing at Mensa meetings, shuffling off to chess houses, trying out for the American Crossword Puzzle Tournament, visiting his old prep school, even competing on Who Wants to Be a Millionaire.
 Indeed, one of the book’s strongest parts is its laugh-out-loud humor.
 Jacobs’s ability to juxtapose his quirky, sardonic wit with oddball trivia make this one of the season’s most unusual books.